whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-29-Trendy-Butler-Mens-Clothing-Subscription-July-2016-Review-Coupon.md

 **Cost:** $65/month + Free Shipping.

-**What you'll get:** Receive a custom box of menswear clothing from an array of both well known brands and todays hottest newest designers worth $150+ that's picked by a stylist for you.
+**What you'll get:** Receive a custom package of menswear clothing from an array of both well known brands and todays hottest newest designers worth $150+ that's picked by a stylist for you.
 Whether it's a wardrobe upgrade or special occasion, Trendy Butler has you covered.

 **Coupon:** [Get $10 off your first package](http://trendybutlers.com/share/9D37B8DF/){:target="_blank"} with coupon code [STYLEU10](http://trendybutlers.com/share/9D37B8DF/){:target="_blank"}!